Box House / Ming Architects

 -

-From the architect.
+Text description provided by the architects.
 The whitewashed boxy architecture stands out conspicuously along a street of nondescript houses, differentiating itself from the neighbors with its clean white façade with precise edges.
 Home to a floriculture enthusiast and her family, this house sets out to fulfill the brief of amalgamating both quality living spaces and ample outdoor areas all around the house.

 Inspired by the fundamentals of block building, the architecture is conceived by the thoughtful placement of volumes stacking upon one another.
 Besides creating bold spatial depth to the façade, the dynamic composition of such volumes also resulted in pockets of lush greenery intertwining with various living spaces.
 This deliberate planning bridges nature and living, and blurs the indoors and the outdoors.